-ELS POSTGRADUATE STUDENTS’ RESEARCH JOURNEY
+ENGAGING ELS POSTGRADUATE STUDENTS’ IN PREPARING RESEARCH PROPOSALS

 ABSTRACT

 Both foreign and local candidates come from diverse backgrounds and experiences to do postgraduate studies at UKM.
 These students face several problems especially in writing the research proposals; hence, to facilitate the process of writing a proposal, these students enroll in Research Methodology as a compulsory course for all postgraduate students.
 This paper presents a report on the research skills of English as a Second Language (ELS) postgraduates and their research journey while undergoing the Research Methodology course.
 Data was collected from their weekly journal entries and the interviews conducted with them.
 This data is also supported with the feedback by the Research Methodology course instructors during the proposal defense session.
 The findings suggest that although the students seemed enthusiastic when writing their proposals, they were not ready when faced with questions about research problems and approaches.
 It is found that these students did not read extensively to identify the gaps in their research proposals and this hence, resulted in them facing difficulties to write a clear statement of the problem.
 This also led to poor formulation of their research questions.
 The findings will be beneficial for instructors and potential supervisors who aim to be better at teaching and supervising potential postgraduate students.The findings will be beneficial for instructors and potential supervisors who aim to be better at teaching and supervising potential postgraduate students.